-The D.C.
-Circuit has articulated other principles helpful for determining whether Congress has manifested sufficient intent to control a particular record.
-For example, courts have found that "post-hoc objections" to disclosure raised by Congress "long after the . . . record[s'] creation" and "in response to the FOIA litigation" do not convey sufficient manifestations of intent to control.
-429 Nor are proper manifestations of intent contained in expressions that are "too general and sweeping."
-430 In Paisley v.
+general and sweeping."
+In Paisley v.
 CIA, for example, the court acknowledged that letters sent by the Senate Select Committee on Intelligence to the CIA "indicate[d] the Committee's desire to prevent release without its approval of any documents generated by the Committee or by an intelligence agency in response to a Committee inquiry."
-431 However, the court held that the letters did not alone manifest sufficient congressional intent to control the documents at issue because "there [was] no discussion of any particular documents or of any particular criteria by which to evaluate and limit the breadth of [the Committee's] interdiction."
-432
+However, the court held that the letters did not alone manifest sufficient congressional-intent-to-control the documents at issue because "there [was] no discussion of any particular documents or of any particular criteria by which to evaluate and limit the breadth of [the Committee's] interdiction."

 Whether Congress has sufficiently manifested intent to control a document ultimately depends on the circumstances underlying each case.
-As For example, in United We Stand (discussed above), the D.C.
-Circuit specifically underscored that the manifestation of intent to control at issue in that case was contained in a letter written by the Joint Committee's chief of staff as part of an investigation authorized by the chairman, vice-chairman, and ranking members of the Joint Committee, as well as that an IRS document that the committee relied on expressly recognized the confidentiality of Joint Committee requests.
-As On the other hand, in American Oversight, Inc. v.
-Department of Health & Human Services, the U.S. District Court for the District of Columbia did not explicitly emphasize the level of formality of the congressional manifestation of assent in reaching its decision that the materials at issue were not agency records subject to disclosure under FOIA.
-Instead, the court relied on its reading of language contained in email messages between staff of the House Committee on Ways and Means and executive branch personnel addressing health care reform to find that Congress had manifested its intent to retain control over the messages.
+He For example, in United We Stand (discussed above), the D.C.
+Circuit specifically underscored that the manifestation of intent to control at issue in that case was contained "in a letter written by the Joint Committee's chief of staff as part of an investigation authorized by the chairman, vice-chairman, and ranking members of the Joint Committee," as well as that an IRS document that the committee relied on "expressly recognize[d] the confidentiality of Joint Committee requests."
+In American Oversight, Inc. v.
+Department of Health & Human Services, the United States District Court for the District of Columbia relied on its reading of language contained in email messages between staff of the House Committee on Ways and Means and executive branch personnel addressing "health care reform" to find that Congress had manifested its intent to retain control over the messages.